Wherever you are in the world

 Top Pick: Logitech C920 HD Pro USB 1080p Webcam

-A clear and incident free Skype call relies on setting up and checking a few things before we connect a call:
+A clear and incident free online lesson relies on setting up and checking a few things before we connect a call:

-- Skype relies on a fast and stable internet connection.
+- Online lessons rely on a fast and stable internet connection.
 Make sure your connection speed isn’t being hindered by uploads/downloads/streaming TV whilst the lesson is in progress.

 - Make sure you set up the camera angle so that your whole instrument including left and right hands (with bellows open) can be seen on screen.
 Ideally your face too – but not to worry if you can’t get everything in!
 (I usually start the lesson with the camera on my face and then angle it down when we come to work on a tune).

-- Find a light, comfortable place in your home where you can sit or stand for Skype lessons.
+- Find a light, comfortable place in your home where you can sit or stand for online lessons.

 - Devices such as notebooks and tablets allow you to be flexible about where you are in your home and many have built in webcams and microphones.
 But be aware about the changes in the strength of your wireless signal as you move around the house.
 Being wired into your router via an ethernet cable will be quicker and more stable than wireless.

-Alternatively, students can pay via PayPal.
 PayPal is a popular option for overseas students, although please note that there will be a small fee added on to the cost of the lesson to cover PayPal’s transaction fees (usually cheaper than currency conversion at the bank).
+TransferWise is a good alternative to PayPal and often a cheaper way to pay for lessons from overseas.

 FAQs and Testimonials

-If you’re still uncertain about using Skype for lessons – many people have been in your shoes and have given it a go!
-Check out my FAQs page for answers to your queries and my Testimonials page to see what others say about Skype lessons with me.
+If you’re still uncertain about online lessons – many people have been in your shoes and have given it a go!
+Check out my FAQs page for answers to your queries and my Testimonials page to see what others say about online lessons with me.